Updated: Jun 22

 Perception is another thing entirely, and shouldn’t be ignored when it comes to cohesion.
 For this, you should strive to understand and embrace your customer’s perception of your brand.
 If you sell swimwear, for example, your brand perception is likely to include warm weather, beaches, sun tans and sexiness.
 A dark blue background split by a white-hot lightning bolt over the words, electric swimwear, might be executed with beautiful artwork – but its design is noticeably lacking.
 Your product, packaging, brand and overall message should be consistent with brand perception as well.

 If your brand is spread out over many products, concepts or services, it might be hard to establish a cohesive message.
 Consider creating individual brands or collections that each carry a cohesive messaging related to their product, appearance and perception.
-Creating a style guide is a great way to help organize your branding and brand assets and provides a good visual representation of your umbrella brand.
+Creating a style guide is a great way to help organize your brand assets and provides a good visual representation of your overall brand.
 A style guide also formalizes how those assets can be used to provide consistency.
-With or without a style guide, before designing a large offering, consider how each segment might or might not fit into any existing brands or if any new brands are needed.
-Of course, you can always outsource such an assignment.
+Note: Using a style guide before designing a large offering is necessary to determine how each segment might or might not fit.

 Do have a style guide for your brand?
 If not, schedule a FREE consultation to discuss how we can bring all the pieces of your business together in one "cohesive" package.